KevinHaeusler/khghost/README.md

 **Better way to handle front page post count:**
 Right now I just have all posts displayed on the front page.
 This will become very large and messy once I actually have more than 10 posts.
 I am thinking of implementing a load more button after X posts that loads the rest.
 Or make the front page just display a few posts (3 to 5) with some other website related stuff and move posts to another section entirely.

+**Featured Posts:**
+This might cross with the Todo above.
+Basically just display the latest 3 featured posts on the front page at the top.

 **Tag page:**
 I want to create a specific Tag page in a small card grid layout consisting of an image, the name of the tag and the ammount of posts the tag contains.